Microbubble: III. Microbubble Loading Inside Liposome

-Another novel acoustically responsive MB system is the direct encapsulation of MBs inside of a liposome.
-Theses systems circulate longer in the body than MBs alone do, as this packaging method prevents the MB from dissolving in the blood stream.
+Another novel acoustically responsive microbubble system is the direct encapsulation of microbubbles inside of a liposome.
+Theses systems circulate longer in the body than microbubbles alone do, as this packaging method prevents the microbubble from dissolving in the blood stream.
 Hydrophilic drugs persist in the aqueous media inside the liposome, while hydrophobic drugs congregate in the lipid bilayer.
 It has been shown in vitro that macrophages do not engulf these particles.

 IV.
 Gene Delivery through Electrostatic Interactions

-MBs also serve a non-viral vector for gene transfection through electrostatic bonds between a positively charged MB outer shell and negatively charged nucleic acids.
+Microbubbles also serve a non-viral vector for gene transfection through electrostatic bonds between a positively charged microbubble outer shell and negatively charged nucleic acids.
 The transient pores formed by microbubble collapse allow the genetic material to pass into the target cells in a safer and more specific manner than current treatment methods.
-MBs have been used to deliver microRNAs, plasmids, small interfering RNA, and messenger RNA.
+Microbubbles have been used to deliver microRNAs, plasmids, small interfering RNA, and messenger RNA.